 With current concerns about loss of wildlife populations, High Weald meadow owners and managers in East Sussex are doing their bit to help wildlife.
-They’re getting involved in a project to survey wildflower meadows and taking part in training to look after them.
+They’re involved in a project to survey wildflower meadows and have taken part in training to look after them.

 Over fifty High Weald grassland sites in East Sussex have been surveyed for wildlife this summer by a partnership between the High Weald AONB team, Natural England and Royal Botanic Gardens Kew.

-There were some exciting finds, with some previously ‘undiscovered’, wildlife-rich meadows, and thousands of rare, green-winged orchids in just one field (pictured above).
+There were some exciting finds, with some previously ‘undiscovered’, wildlife-rich meadows, and thousands of rare, green-winged orchids in just one field (pictured right).

 The surveyed fields are within the Upper Rother and Dudwell Farm Cluster; an area where a group of land managers are working together to benefit the environment.
 The survey results will help the Farm Cluster members secure financial support for grassland management through the current Countryside Stewardship Scheme.

 Wildflower grasslands need careful management and the land managers had a chance to pick the brains of a panel of local experts at a ‘Weald Meadow Managers’ Question Time’.

 “I had a great afternoon at the Meadows Question Time.
 There was loads of useful information and I left full of inspiration.”

 The event at Wakehurst Place was one of a series of grassland management training events run by the High Weald AONB Partnership this summer.
 The programme included 'Surveying your Meadows' and 'Enhancing your meadows with green hay'.

 Pictured above: Land managers on a walk around Wakehurst's Coronation Meadow.